 The Right Question Is Not “Which Provider Is Cheapest?”

 Price matters.
-I care about pricing because customers care about pricing.
+Customers care about pricing, and they should.
 But with Windows VMs, the cheapest visible monthly number can hide the most expensive uncertainty.

 A better question is: which provider gives me the clearest path from testing to production?